torik42/YaLafi/README.md

 - [tex2txt](http://hackage.haskell.org/package/tex2txt), and
 - [vscode-ltex](https://github.com/valentjn/vscode-ltex).

-From these examples, currently only TeXtidote and vscode-ltex provide position mapping between the LaTeX input text and the plain text that is sent to the proofreading software.
+From these examples, currently (March 2020) only TeXtidote and vscode-ltex provide position mapping between the LaTeX input text and the plain text that is sent to the proofreading software.
 Both use (simple) regular expressions for plain-text extraction and are easy to install.
 YaLafi, on the other hand, aims to achieve high flexibility and a